$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

 We also initialize the opacity and SH field from the pre-trained Plenoxels to facilitate optimization.
 After taking the raw density values $\sigma$ in the voxel grid, they are rescaled with a constant $s_\sigma$ to be used as raw surface opacity $\sigma_\alpha$, then mapped to opacity through a combined exponential-ReLU activation:

-Note that this activation resembles the mapping from discretized sample density to opacity in volume rendering without the step size term~\cite{nerf}.
+Note that this activation resembles the mapping from discretized sample density to opacity in volume rendering where the step size term is replaced by the rescaling factor $s_\sigma$~\cite{nerf}.
 Unlike sigmoid which has a vanishing gradient towards 0, this activation can more easily encourage sparsity in the surface opacity to remove redundant surfaces.
 The rescaling $s_\sigma$ is to ensure that initialized raw opacities do not map to $\alpha$ with too high values after removing the step size term, causing the gradients to be saturated.
 Note that, during training, we update $\sigma_\alpha$ as the training parameters rather than $\alpha$.
-After initialization, $\sigma$ from NeRF is discarded and our subsequent optimization is carried out on $\sigma_\alpha$.
 The SH coefficients are also initialized from the pre-trained Plenoxels and further optimized.

 In comparison to our approach, SDF methods such as NeuS~\cite{neus} cannot easily take the advantages of initializing from Plenoxels or other NeRF-based methods due to two key aspects: 1) initializing the weights of the network to become an SDF that matches the coarse shape learned by NeRF is difficult, as it requires additional optimization to fit the shape while satisfying the Eikonal constraint; and 2) even for explicit grid-based SDF methods~\cite{sdfdiff, diffsdf}, algorithms such as fast sweeping~\cite{fast_sweep2, fast_sweep} are required to explicitly assign the grid values as distance to closest surface~\cite{sdf_redistance, sdf_redistance2, sdf_redistance3}.
 This process can be done efficiently, but it no longer preserves the information in the initialized density field, making the removal of redundant surfaces and recovery of missing surfaces more difficult.